SpiderInk/frogteam/README.md

         - indicate success/fail (green checkmark vs red X)
         - can we indicate when there is file content and when there isn't (is there a conflict with markdown?)
         - sometimes a file wasn't created yet and that is ok
-- Starting with Python
-    - automated/isolated test environment where team members can test code generations and collaborate on solutions
-    - When hunan interaction is needed the chat interface will be invoked asynchronously
-        - if other tasks can continue they will
-- create a tool that allows any team member (including lead architect) to ask a question directed at the human
-    - this can present in the history but will cause the entire task thread to wait
-        - Document should open with the question on display
-        - when clicked on in History document will open
-        - Document has the state of the chain allowing the human to answer and resume the chain
-- git integration
-    - stash first
-    - new branch first
-    - PR generation

 ## Example User Prompts